gabesenacom/memory-game/README.md

 ## Credits

-Link to our GitHub pages or to CREDITS.md.
+Creature Clash was developed by [Chris Jones](https://github.com/ubercj), [Adrián Moncada](https://github.com/Adrian-ignaciomoncada), and [Gabriel Sena](https://github.com/gabesenacom).

-Our team is @Adrian.Moncada, @gabesenacom, and @Ubercj.
+Shout out to [Chicken Cha Cha Cha](https://boardgamegeek.com/boardgame/3570/chicken-cha-cha-cha) for inspring this game.

 And of course, thank you to [The Odin Project](https://www.theodinproject.com/) and the community on Discord for organizing this Game Jam and for helping us develop the knowledge and skills we used to make this game!

 ## License

 Creature Clash is released under the [ISC License](./LICENSE.md).
+Please contact one of us if you would like to use any part of our game for any reason.